drivo/mh-node/README.md

 mh-node
 ==============================================================

-A NodeJS HTTP Proxy based on [Modify Headers Firefox add-on](https://addons.mozilla.org/en-US/firefox/addon/modify-headers/).
+A NodeJS HTTP Reverse Proxy based on [Modify Headers Firefox add-on](https://addons.mozilla.org/en-US/firefox/addon/modify-headers/).

 This proxy reads JSON configuration file exported by the add-on and runs an HTTP proxy server which acts as Modify Headers filter.